vaquerizaslab/chess/docs/example_analysis.rst

     pass a given signal-to-noise threshold.
 If your analysis does not return any regions of strong dissimilarity above your signal-to-noise threshold, lower the threshold or try a smaller window size.
-* The larger the window, the smaller the effect of small changes;
+* The larger the window, the smaller the effect of small changes:

   - If you are interested in finding changes in single TAD boundaries, choose a small window.
 Large windows will cover multiple boundaries and the score of the window will reflect their combined change.